Symplectic maps: from generating functions to Liouvillian forms: Two families of implicit symplectic integrators

 \section{Two families of implicit symplectic integrators}

-In this section we develop two examples in order to show the way the symplectic integrators are constructed under the method of Liouvillian forms.
-The first one considers a symplectomorphism on the product manifold $\Psi:\tilde M\to T^*(\mathcal Q_1\times \mathcal Q_2)$, as in the method of generating functions.
-The second one is a generalization of the first example without the symplectomorphims $\Psi$, but ``imposing'' a Liouvillian form.
-In the practice, we will use the generalized symplectic Euler method given in (\ref{eqn:proj:coord:b}) and (\ref{eqn:first:appr})
+In this section we develop two examples of the application of the method of Liouvillian forms for constructing symplectic integrators.
+The first one considers the construction of the special symplectic manifold on $\mathcal Q_1\times\mathcal Q_2$, using the symplectomorphism $\Psi:\tilde M\to T^*(\mathcal Q_1\times \mathcal Q_2)$.
+The second one is given for applying the method directly.
+In the practice, we will use the generalized symplectic Euler scheme given in (\ref{eqn:first:appr}).